freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/topological-sort.md

 # --instructions--

-Write a function that will return list with valid compile order of libraries from their dependencies.
+Write a function that will return a list with valid compile order of libraries from their dependencies.

 - Assume library names are single words.
 - Items mentioned as only dependents have no dependents of their own, but their order of compiling must be given.